External debt of India: Historical debt

+External debt by year

 Long-term debt

 The composition pattern of India's external debt is noted below.
 Long-term borrowings (more than a year to maturity) dominate India's external debt.
 India classifies its long-term external debt into seven heads.
 The external debt column notes the value of external debt stock outstanding at the end of March 2021.

 Multilateral

 Multilateral debt is the money India owes to international financial institutions such as the Asian Development Bank (ADB), the International Development Association (IDA), the International Bank for Reconstruction and Development (IBRD), the International Fund for Agricultural Development (IFAD) and others.
 Borrowing from the International Monetary Fund (IMF) are not included under multilateral debt, and are instead classified separately under the IMF head.
 As on 31 March 2021, India had a total multilateral debt of $69.7 billion.
 The country's major creditors are the IDA, ADB, and IBRD.
 The IFAD and a few other multilateral creditors hold the remaining portion of the multilateral debt.